marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

       `BOOL br`, `HRESULT hr` and `INT ir` _and_ they depend on the function being tested to set the return value
   - The helper macros are:
+    - #PROCESS_FATAL - Centralized macro to tell the application about a fatal error
     - #RETURN_FATAL - Prepare for a fatal exit, then `return FALSE`
     - #CHECK_HR - Check an `HRESULT` return value
     - #CHECK_BR - Check a `BOOL` return value